PRESIDENT and CEO

 CHIEF ADMINISTRATIVE OFFICER

 Patrick Milano was named executive vice president, chief financial officer and chief administrative officer of McGraw-Hill Education in May 2012.
-He is responsible for Finance, Manufacturing, Distribution, Communications and IT.
+He is responsible for Finance, Manufacturing, Distribution, and IT as well as the management and operations of the company's International & Professional business group.
+In early 2018, Patrick served as Interim President of McGraw-Hill Education’s International & Professional group.
+From September through October 2017, Patrick acted as the Interim President of McGraw-Hill Education’s School group.
 Previously, Patrick served as executive vice president of Operations Services at Standard & Poor’s.
 In this senior role, with oversight for Finance, Strategy, Business Development, IT, Communications, Marketing and Risk Management, he was responsible for a variety of initiatives across Standard & Poor’s that strengthened the organization’s business processes, compliance processes and growth agenda.

 Patrick has held a number of financial positions throughout The McGraw-Hill Companies since joining as an accountant for the McGraw-Hill Book Company in 1981.
 He also served as senior vice president, Finance and Administration, for Standard & Poor’s.
 Before that, he was senior vice president, Finance and Administration, for Standard & Poor’s Credit Market Services; and vice president, Finance and Administration, for Standard & Poor’s Investment Services.
 Patrick holds an M.B.A. from Monmouth University, a bachelor’s degree in Economics from Rutgers University and is a Certified Public Accountant.

-Heath Morrison serves as senior vice president of Government Affairs and Education Policy for McGraw-Hill Education.
-Heath is responsible for representing the company’s government-related opportunities before federal and state legislators and regulators as well as representatives of local school districts.
-He also advocates for educational policy issues affecting the company.
+Heath Morrison is president of McGraw-Hill Education’s School group, which is responsible for offering PreK-12 educators and learners with programs, tools, and services supported by differentiated pedagogical instruction and purposeful technology.
+Previously, he served as the School group’s SVP of Sales.
+Heath joined McGraw-Hill Education in 2015 as senior vice president of Government Affairs and Education Policy, where he was responsible for representing the company’s government-related opportunities before federal and state legislators and regulators as well as representatives of local school districts.
+He also advocated for educational policy issues affecting the company.